Learning Action Changes by Measuring Verb-Adverb Textual Relationships: Results Variance

 \section{Results Variance}

 The size of the evaluated datasets is relatively small for deep learning methods.
 In order to assess the variance of the results we run experiments on AIR two more times, gathering a total of three runs including results from the paper, following the standard setting where models are trained with antonyms and are tested using the action labels.
 Table~\ref{tab:res-var} reports mean ± standard deviation of the three evaluation metrics.
-Our method is more stable than Action Modifiers~\cite{doughty2020action}.
+All methods show stable performance.
 Most importantly, the ranking of the methods and the improvement of our method remains the same.